 Weather or Traffic Conditions

-• Finally, external factors like severe weather conditions or heavy traffic might prevent the courier from completing the delivery.
+• Finally, external factors like severe weather or heavy traffic might prevent the courier from completing the delivery.

-When the DHL delivery attempt could not be completed, DHL usually notes that there was an issue preventing successful delivery.
+When the DHL delivery attempt cannot be completed, DHL usually notes that there was an issue preventing successful delivery.
 In many cases, the courier will leave an attempt notice.
 On it, they ask the recipient to arrange for redelivery or pickup from a local DHL facility.
 Refer to any contact or notice from DHL to understand the specific reason for the unsuccessful delivery.
 From there, one can arrange for the package to be delivered successfully.